mumblingdrunkard/mscs-thesis/src/architecture-and-implementation/index.typ

 As predictions arrive and there is available capacity, the LSU will issue a doppelganger load to the data cache.
 The request is marked as such and flows almost like a normal load, except that if it misses, it is not passed to the MSHRs but is dropped instead.
 The corresponding LDQ entry is marked as executed to prevent mechanisms like wakeup or triggering extra loads when the real address arrives.

-In the case of dropped doppelgangers, the LSU is informed to ensure the corresponding entry is marked as such.
-Otherwise, in the case of a correct prediction, the LSU will be waiting for a response that never arrives.
+Marking entries as executed, or at least triggering the pipeline that eventually marks them as such, also triggers additional mechanisms such as checking for ordering violations and such.

 One important difference between doppelganger loads and normal loads is that doppelganger loads do not trigger the speculative load wakeups.
 Speculative load wakeup is on a fixed cycle offset from issuing the load to the L1d and care must be taken to ensure doppelgangers suppress this logic.

+=== Problems with Missing Mispredicted Doppelgangers

+In the case of doppelgangers that miss, the LSU is informed to ensure the corresponding entry is marked as such.
+Otherwise, in the case of a correct prediction, the LSU will be waiting for a response that never arrives.

+Dropping the missing doppelgangers was done to save time from working around a bothersome issue where:
++ a doppelganger was issued to the data cache,
++ the doppelganger missed and was placed in a MSHR,
++ the doppelganger used an incorrect prediction,
++ the real load hit in the cache and returned its value before the doppelganger could complete,
++ the doppelganger finally returned, extremely late with no clear indication as to whether the LDQ slot had already been re-allocated for a new load, which was predicted correct, then
++ the extremely old doppelganger propagated its value to the wrong instructions.

+In a proper implementation of doppelganger loads, doppelgangers should be allowed to miss in the first-level cache.
+This requires the MSHRs to be informed when a doppelganger that missed is determined to be mispredicted so that the request can be dropped or tagged so that the request can be properly ignored when returning to the LSU.

 === When the Real Address Arrives